-Anori aims to unify architects, engineers, insurers, regulators, and financiers on a single platform to slash pre-development timelines from years to weeks.
+Anori aims to unify architects, engineers, insurers, regulators, and financiers on a single platform to streamline collaboration and surface compliance issues earlier in the development process.

 The Massive Scale of Construction Delays

-The pre-development phase for buildings often drags on for 2-4 years, causing projects to hemorrhage money or fail entirely due to sequential compliance checks and rework.
+The pre-development phase for buildings often drags on for 2–4 years, increasing costs and putting project viability at risk due to sequential compliance checks and repeated rework.

-These bureaucratic hurdles account for at least half of all building costs worldwide, exacerbating global housing shortages and inflating commercial real estate prices.
+These bureaucratic inefficiencies are a major contributor to why building projects are so costly worldwide, exacerbating housing shortages and inflating commercial real estate prices.

 Anori's Innovative Platform and Backing

-Starting with 3-6 story multifamily housing units, Anori's software surfaces compliance issues early, promising faster approvals and more efficient urban development.
+Starting with 3–6 story multifamily housing units, Anori’s software helps identify compliance conflicts within weeks instead of months or years, enabling faster and more efficient approvals.

 The company secured $26 million in funding led by Prologis and Builders VC, with participation from X’s Series X Capital.